 Rural real estate guide & listings for sale

-Rural is quiet overall, as there isn't a lot of street noise or city clamour - however some parts can be quite noisy, especially around Highway 407, the airport (ZBA) or the railway line.
-Public green spaces are distributed sporadically, resulting in them being rather difficult to reach from many locations in this neighbourhood.
-Still, there are a few parks close by for residents to enjoy.
+Rural is fairly good for those who need quiet surroundings, as there isn't a lot of street noise or city clamour - however some areas can be quite noisy, especially around the airport (ZBA), the railway line or Highway 407.
+Parks are distributed sporadically, which makes it rather challenging to reach them.
+Despite that, there are a few green spaces nearby for residents to enjoy.